ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Reviewed the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

-**Thoughts:** Today I learned more 'do .. while' loops and did some review.
+**Thoughts:** Today I learned more about 'do .. while' loops and did some review.

+### Day 38-39: 04-05 October 2018

+**Today's Progress**: Worked on a WordPress project.

+**Thoughts:** These 2 days, I worked on a WordPress project for work that required a lot of custom CSS.